N1TSUA-TATHAM-crzywrld/Web-Scraping-Example/README.md

 ---

 ## 📜 License
 This project is for educational purposes.
-Feel free to modify and use it!
+Do whatever you want with it!

 ---